koustuvsinha/koustuvsinha.github.io/content/post/emacs_research_workflow/index.md

 ## Closing Thoughts {#closing-thoughts}

 This is an evolving workflow, and it is probably not the most optimal one.
 However it works for me, and I can easily keep tweaking the config so that it supports any future requirements.
-Let me know if this worked for you in the comments, and I would love to hear any suggestions you might have so that I can make this worflow better!
+Let me know if this worked for you in the comments, and I would love to hear any suggestions you might have so that I can make this workflow better!
 Thanks for reading!